Showing posts with label Accounting. Show all posts

 · Increase in hourly wage.

-Planned productivity is the number of units produced by the current employees.
+Planned productivity refers to the number of units produced by current employees.
 Examples of variances are:

 · Improvements in the production process.